pytorch/pytorch/docs/source/hub.rst

 Users can force a reload by calling ``hub.load(..., force_reload=True)``.
 This will delete the existing github folder and downloaded weights, reinitialize a fresh download.
 This is useful when updates are published to the same branch, users can keep up with the latest release.

+Known limitations:
+^^^^^^^^^^^^^^^^^^
+Torch hub works by importing the package as if it was installed.
+There're some side effects introduced by importing in Python.
+For example, you can see new items in Python caches ``sys.modules`` and ``sys.path_importer_cache`` which is normal Python behavior.

+A known limitation that worth mentioning here is user **CANNOT** load two different branches of the same repo in the **same python process**.
+It's just like installing two packages with the same name in Python, which is not good.
+Cache might join the party and give you surprises if you actually try that.
+Of course it's totally fine to load them in separate processes.